 The role of social network analysis in identifying unmet support needs for families supporting an adult with a learning disability within family homes

-Jillian Powell In progress
+Jillian Powell Completed 2024

 In the UK, an estimated 8.8 million people provide unpaid care to a family member, saving the economy £132 billion per year.
 Around two thirds of carers support an adult with a learning disability (LD) in their homes.
 Over time, many carers adapt to the caregiving role, and acquire skills to support their relative.
 However, burnout can occur if appropriate support, such as respite breaks, is not available.